enw/my-agents/apps/agent-builder/docs/UX_IMPROVEMENTS_ROADMAP.md

 - No visual indication commands exist

 **Solutions:**
-- [ ] Show command hint in input placeholder
+- [x] Show command hint in input placeholder - ✅ "Type your message... (use / for commands)"
-- [ ] Add "?" button next to input that opens command reference panel
+- [x] Add "?" button next to input that opens command reference panel - ✅ CommandHelpModal exists
-- [ ] Show command suggestions as you type `/` with categories
+- [x] Show command suggestions as you type `/` with categories - ✅ CommandAutocomplete with categories
-- [ ] Add tooltips explaining what each command does
+- [x] Add tooltips explaining what each command does - ✅ Added title tooltips to command items
 - [ ] Add "Command History" showing recently used commands

 **Files to Modify:**